-The Covid-19 pandemic is ensuring manufacturers shut down high-tech projects, if at the end of the day, they remain merely experiments in showcases.
-The latest news is that Audi will no longer focus on hydrogen power for any future products, which naturally concludes the fate of the Audi H-tron SUV concept.
+The Covid-19 pandemic has ensured that manufacturers shut down high-tech projects if, at the end of the day, they remain merely experiments in showcases.
+In 2020, Audi decided that it will no longer focus on hydrogen power for any future products, which naturally concludes the fate of the Audi H-tron SUV concept.

 Markus Duesmann, Chairman of the Board for Audi AG, told German newspaper De Zeit, that it is virtually impossible to produce enough CO2-neutral hydrogen at scale for passenger cars in the coming decades.
 According to the executive, the only sustainable solution for passenger cars is an electric car with a battery.